2betafactor/performance-reviews-software/src/content/posts/2021-04-20-request-for-proposal-or-rfp-meaning-how-to-buy-software.md

 ---
 template: blog-post
-title: "Request for Proposal or RFP meaning: How to buy software"
+title: "What is an RFP (Request for Proposal): Key tips on how to buy software"
 slug: /request-for-proposal-rfp-meaning/
 date: 2021-04-20 13:45
 description: A request for proposal (RFP) is a document that describes a project